Kakazablone/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm -r /tmp/my_first_directory - Deleting a directory cd - -move to the previous directory

-file /tmp/iamafile - prints out iamafile when run ln -s /bin/ls __ls__  - Create a symbolic link
+file /tmp/iamafile - prints out iamafile when vim -r README.md

+cp -a *html ../ | uniq - Copies all html files from working to parent dir (working)